slowernews/wisdom-tldr/chapters/chapter_1_self.md

 So instead of looking for your life’s purpose, look for things that will stretch you, engage you, and teach you. challenge Because that is where you will find true fulfillment and satisfaction.
 Create Projects, Not Goals

-"Mediocrity, as a goal, sucks... as a result, is OK" -->
+-->